yuseflo/Interactive-Lab-Hub/Lab 3/README.md

 \*\***Write your own shell file that verbally asks for a numerical based input (such as a phone number, zipcode, number of pets, etc) and records the answer the respondent provides.**\*\*

+For this part, it was difficult for the Pi to recognize numbers.
+However, I let the camera ask me how many pets I have.
+The corresponding video can be seen below:

 https://drive.google.com/file/d/17fuoPT9_ZYEyNcnZpSeEj1g6bew4J5KR/view?usp=sharing